ZVANGI-here/Your-Age/README.md

 # Your-Age
-With This script you can get your age and how mush time left for your birthday . . .
+With This script you can get your age and how much time left for your birthday . . .

 This is my first script is just like testing for my skils [ msg for me in future ] :